B1.3 Compare and order integers, decimal numbers, and fractions, separately and in combination, in various contexts.

 Relationships in Ordering and Comparing

-It is important that students learn to order fractions by comparing them.
-The ability to order and the ability to compare should be based on students' constructed representations of fractions.
-They should arise from problem-solving situations that allow students to develop a sense of the value of a fraction.
-It is this sense of the fraction that allows students to compare 2 fractions and conclude that one is greater than the other.
+It is important that students learn to order fractions by comparing them using concrete and visual representations of fractions.
+This work should arise from problem-solving situations that allow students to develop a sense of the values of the fractions they are comparing.
+It is this understanding of the fractions that allows students to compare them and conclude which fraction is greater than another.
 In contrast, teaching that is done out of context tends to promote learning algorithms that neglect the meaning of the fraction.

 It is important to work thoroughly on the comparison of fractions before the equivalence of fractions.
 This is very complex and the comparison serves as a catalyst for understanding equivalent fractions.